 The first thing you want to look for in a boxing shoe is comfort.
 Your foot is your foundation and the way you transfer energy from your body to your opponent in a fight.
 If your shoes are uncomfortable, you're going to have difficulty training and fighting at your best.

 Hand wraps, like wrist wraps are an essential piece of equipment to protect your hands while you are boxing.
 Without them, you risk serious injury to your hands.

 Hand wraps are a protective layer of elastic that goes around your hands.
 If you're a serious boxer, you'll want hand wraps that are made of cotton.
 Cotton hand wraps can be better for your hands because they absorb moisture and reduce friction.

 Timer and Music

 When boxing, we can't deal without a timer and music, and your favorite headphones.
 The timer is to make sure we're giving it our all and not just for a few minutes.
 The music helps you zone out and gives a rhythm to follow.
-We'd recommend finding some music that gets you energized.
+We'd recommend finding some music or making our own music mix that gets you energized.